 Measurement of the Holotype: Original height 100-110 mm, diameter 28,5 mm

-Tibia wenki Cox, 1948; Holotype; Upper Miocene or Pliocene; Dent Peninsula, Sungei Togopi, Northern Borneo, Indonesia; Coll.
-Naturhistorisches Museum Basel NMB H14406; Photo Virgilio Liverani
+Tibia wenki Cox, 1948; Holotype; upper Miocene or Pliocene; Dent Peninsula, Sungei Togopi, Northern Borneo, Indonesia; Coll.
+Naturhistorisches Museum Basel no. H14406; Photo Virgilio Liverani

 - Cox, 1948 compares it with Tibia powisii, which Tesch has figured from Timor